 Kernodle New Play Award

 The University of Arkansas Department of Theatre administers the Kernodle New Play Award, a national playwriting competition named in honor of George R. Kernodle, beloved U of A theatre professor and author of Invitation to the Theatre.
 The award recognizes full-length plays that invite the audience’s imagination and are inherently theatrical.
 The Award is given annually with submissions accepted between Nov 1-Dec.
-16.
+16. Our submission window is currently closed, and will open again on Nov.
+1, 2026.

 Annually, there is a single prize of $500 given to the winner.
 One or two “special commendations” may also be awarded.

-Announcement of Awards: Fall 2025.
+Announcement of Awards: Fall 2026.

 Our reading committee is largely comprised of current MFA theatre students, alums, and U of A faculty.
 With respect to the graduate students workload during any given cycle and coupled with our commitment to accept unsolicited manuscripts without a reader’s fee, we have capped the amount of unsolicited manuscripts we can accept to the first 100.